Where Philanthropy and Civil Society Meet

 Business + Intellectual Property Attorneys

-CivSource–Africa is an independent Advisory Firm that seeks to refine the practice and footprint of philanthropy in Africa, for authentic civic engagement.
+CivSource–Africa is an independent non-profit advisory organization that seeks to refine the practice and footprint of philanthropy in Africa, for authentic civic engagement.
 We are pioneers in the space where philanthropy and civil society meet and seek to foster an environment that nurtures mutually beneficial relationships and stewardship of entrusted resources.
 We provide thought leadership on strategic financing models for effective philanthropy and civic engagement.
 We also facilitate open and informed conversations pertaining to philanthropic giving and civil society organizations.

 Is short for civil society.
 Funding civil society strengthens their human rights work as critical partners in advancing good governance and development.
 Civ also ensures that our focus and that of funders remains the people and not the money.

 We are a source of information and advice to funders on a spectrum of issues such as human rights, socio-political context, and other areas.
 To civil society we are a source of support to advance their potential.

 Is the way we define the geographical, cultural and ideological space within which we operate, and it also speaks to our roots and grounding in our continent.

 Mr. Sekajugo Collin, a Ugandan visual artist, is the third recipient of the prestigious annual human rights award.
 This award recognizes and celebrates extraordinary contributions of individuals to the field of human rights.
 It is given to individuals that have a stellar record in the advancement of human rights in Uganda.